About CCC + CCCAction:

 The Center for Community Change is committed to help build powerful and dynamic movements in diverse communities to create meaningful change.
 With our grassroots partners, we build the power and capacity of low-income people and communities of color to make significant policy changes in their lives.

-Our focus areas include jobs and income, immigration, safety net, affordable housing, racial justice and removing barriers to employment for formerly incarcerated individuals.
+Our focus areas include jobs and income, immigration, affordable housing, racial justice and removing barriers for formerly incarcerated people to employment for formerly incarcerated individuals.
 For more information, please visit www.communitychange.org.

 For a more detailed description of our sister organization, Center for Community Change Action, please go to www.cccaction.org.